driieenn/DSAFinalGroupProject/README.md

 ## Demo

-To reproduce what the project demonstrates, end to end:
+To reproduce what the project demonstrates:

 1. **Build the tensors.** Run `python tensor_builder.py` to see the time matrix, cost matrix, and confirm the tensor shape is `(2, 10, 10)`.
 2. **Run the single-objective optimizer.** Run `python dijkstra_search.py` to see the fastest and cheapest `A -> J` routes.
 3. **Run the Pareto search.** Run `python pareto_search.py` to see the full multi-objective analysis (candidates, eliminated/dominated routes, and the final Pareto front), plus a plot of the objective space.
 4. **Compare with brute force.** Run `python ground_truth_generator.py` and check that its `best_by_time`, `best_by_cost`, and `pareto_front` match steps 2 and 3.
-5. **Observe it all together.** Run `python main.py`, choose mode `4` ("run all three and compare"), and pick a start/destination pair — you'll see the fastest route, the cheapest route, and the Pareto front side by side.
+5. **Observe it all together.** Run `python main.py`, choose mode `4` ("run all three and compare"), and pick a start/destination pair.
+You'll see the fastest route, the cheapest route, and the Pareto front side by side.
 6. **Verify automatically instead of by eye.** Run `pytest -v` and confirm all tests pass.

 ---